emilybrooks/emilybrooks.github.io/tms.md

 - try to kill the parasites as quickly as possible with physical attacks, because they will use tetrakarn and make you sad.
 - kiria should sleep song
-- after you get the performa, you should master the exhalted falchion, itsuki should use rakunda
+- after you get the performa, you should master the Exalted falchion, itsuki should use rakunda
 - 6 rounds of rakunda is 2 skills

 talk to the right statue